Congratulations on taking the first step in knowing more about yoga!

 There really is no right or wrong time.
 It depends on the type of person you are.
 Find what fits into your schedule the best and stick with it.
 It is better to do yoga at a time you can, rather than not doing yoga because it is the “right” time of day.

-Yin yoga is a gentler, passive form of yoga which encourages the release of deeper connective tissue and a calming of the mind.
+Restorative and Yin yoga is a gentler, passive form of yoga which encourages the release of deeper connective tissue and a calming of the mind.
 Asanas can be held for up to 5 minutes at times, and is generally performed when the muscles are cold.

 Sun salutations, traditionally known as surya namaskar, are the quintessential series of yoga asanas performed in a continuous flowing sequence generally used to warm up the body in certain flowing yoga practices.